SmithSamuelM/Papers/whitepapers/DIDRevised.md

 5) Operations with data associated with a DID path

 Class 1 may be the most important.
 It has to do with key management.
 Class 2 is only important to the extent that it is used to support the other classes.
-Classes 3 and 4 are very similar, the difference being wether or not the meta-data is self-contained.
+Classes 3 and 4 are very similar, the difference being whether or not the meta-data is self-contained.
 Class 5 is less important but relevant.

 ## Key Management